 2 avocados - diced into the ceviche, or sliced and served on the side

-Blot excess moisture from thawed halibut with paper towel, then place the halibut, onion, tomato, cilantro, jalapeño, avocado (if adding to ceviche) in a medium mixing bowl
+Blot excess moisture from thawed halibut with a paper towel.
+Place the halibut, onion, tomato, cilantro, jalapeño, and avocado (if adding) in a medium mixing bowl.

-Serve halibut ceviche with tortilla chips, plantain chips or sliced cucumbers.
+5 Serve the wild Alaskan halibut ceviche with tortilla chips, plantain chips, or sliced cucumbers.